Eddie Van Halen Dies Of Cancer At 65

 “My heart is broken and I don’t think I can recover from this loss,” Wolf Van Halen wrote.

+Van Halen donated a prototype of his iconic guitar to the store but people who work here said he was generous in other ways.

+“Just such a gracious guy and very generous with his time,” said Guitar Center Artists Relations Manager Eric Bradley.
+“Smiling and happy to take a photo.”

-Eddie Van Halen was considered one of the greatest guitarists of all times.
+Eddie Van Halen was considered one of the greatest guitarists of all time.
 He famously provided the lead-in guitar track for Michael Jackson’s iconic song, “Beat It.”

 Eddie Van Halen is survived by his wife and son.